jens-daniel-mueller/emlr_obs_v_XXX/README.md

 This code was written to be executed within RStudio.

+To initiate another sensitivity case, do:

-1. Copy the template repository on Github.
+1. Copy the template repository on Github
-2. Name it according to version.
+2. Name it according to version
-3. Activate github pages under settings.
+3. Activate github pages under settings
-4. Copy URL in repository description.
+4. Copy URL in repository description
-5. Open as new version controlled project in RStudio.
+5. Open as new version controlled project in RStudio
 6. Change the `Version_ID` in:
-  a. config_parameterization_local.Rmd
+  - `config_parameterization_local.Rmd`
-  b. _site.yml title
+  - `_site.yml` title
-7. Change others parameters in `config_parameterization_local.Rmd.`
+7. Change others parameters in `config_parameterization_local.Rmd`
-8. Change link to github repo in _site.yml.
+8. Change link to github repo in `_site.yml`
 9. Run the code / build the website.
-All necessary folders will be created automatically.
+All necessary folders will be created automatically
-10. Push to github.
+10. Push to github

 Workflowr comments for steps 9. and 10. can be found under `/code/workflowr_project_managment.R`